coh516/elohim-date/README.md

 # elohim-date
 convert the date to Elohim date

+## Todo:
+    - week needs to carry over correctly from year to year
-##Todo: unit test for leap year and first day of year prior to jan 15'th
+    - unit test for leap year and first day of year prior to jan 15'th